sei-protocol/sei-chain/docs/migration/seidb_archive_migration.md

 6. Restart seid normally and verify node runs properly
 7. Clear out iavl and restart seid normally, now only using SeiDB fully

+## Requirements

+### Additional Disk Space

-You may need to ensure you have sufficient disk space available, as during the migration process, both IAVL and SeiDB state stores will need to be maintained simultaneously.
-This could potentially double your storage requirements temporarily.
+Ensure you have at least 10TB of free disk space available for the migration process.
+This extra space is needed because during migration, both IAVL and SeiDB state stores will exist simultaneously.
+Note that this is ONLY during the migration process, and will not be necessary after completion

 ## Migration Steps